tpensyl/AHKv2-Gdip/README.md

 # AHKv2-Gdip
-This repository contains the GDI+ library (Gdip_All.ahk) compatible with the current [AutoHotKey v2 beta 3](https://autohotkey.com/v2/).
+This repository contains the GDI+ library (Gdip_All.ahk) compatible with the current [AutoHotKey v2.0.2](https://autohotkey.com/v2/).

 Support for AHK v1.0 is dropped (find the original `Gdip_All.ahk` library if you need it).

-See the [commit history](https://github.com/buliasz/AHKv2-Gdip/commits/master) to see the changes made.
+See the [commit history](https://github.com/buliasz/AHKv2-Gdip/commits/master) to see the changes made and [changelog](https://github.com/buliasz/AHKv2-Gdip/blob/master/CHANGE.log).

 # Examples
 See the appropriate Examples folder for usage examples